Mamod: Mamod miniature tools and line shaft details

 These tools have been part of Mamod's line of steam toys since the company's establishment in 1937.
 The early tools had simple flat bases with Meccano-spaced holes and pulleys resembling Meccano components, consisting of roughly made sandcast iron bodies.
 After World War II, from 1948 onwards, the tools, along with the SE1, SE2, and MM2 engines, were fitted with new hot-stamped brass flywheels.
 Around the same time, when Malins Engineers moved to Camden Street, Birmingham, power presses were acquired, leading to the introduction of raised bases for the brass-wheeled tools and the polisher/grinder.
 The cast-iron bodies were later replaced by Mazak around 1950.
 The MM1 engine became the first steam toy in the Malins' range to feature a raised baseplate thanks to the pressing facilities.
 The tools underwent minimal changes over the years, except for the switch from brass to Mazak flywheels in 1953 and the disappearance of oiling points by the 1960s.
-By 1979, the tools had adopted a blue and red color scheme, aligning with the new SP series of engines and replacing the previous green and red scheme used on all engines and tools until then.
+By 1979, the tools had adopted a blue and red colour scheme, aligning with the new SP series of engines and replacing the previous green and red scheme used on all engines and tools until then.
 Due to financial circumstances, the individual tools were no longer offered as separate items in the mid-1980s (along with the SP1, SP3, and SP5 engines).
 However, they were reintroduced together in the WS1 workshop introduced in 1979.
 Subsequently, in the early 2000s, the individual tools made a reappearance.